Gabriele-Cutrona/Gabriele-Cutrona/README.md

 	- I'm currently going on (databases and **backend** in general) on my own, but it was a great guide at the beginning
  - 🎮 I'm also interested in **Game Development**, and I'm starting with the **Godot Engine**
 	- I might also eventually delve in more popular (absolutely **PROPRIETARY**, bleah) engines or lower level tools
- - 🖥️📱 I plan to learn desktop and mobile app development (probably something like C++ or Kotlin) but I have not started yet
+ - 🖥️📱 I plan to learn desktop and mobile app development (probably something like C++ or Kotlin) but I have not started anything yet

 ### Languages and Technologies
 #### Learning...